ramin4251/paqet/README.md

 ### 1. Download a Release

-Download the pre-compiled binary for your client and server operating systems from the project's **Releases page**.
+Download the pre-compiled binary for your client and server operating systems from the [Releases page](https://github.com/hanselime/paqet/releases/latest).

-You will also need the configuration files from the `example/` directory.

 ### 2. Configure the Connection